 Timelines

 It’s very important to have your tenant’s forwarding address so you can send the security deposit to the right place.
 You have 30 days from the move out date to return the security deposit and a letter that itemizes all the charges that were made.
 If the tenant wants to dispute something, invite them to do so in writing and ask for proof that you are incorrect about the charges.
 The check you send must be made out to all the tenants who are listed on the lease.
-You don’t need to include occupants who are not on the lease.
+You don’t need to include occupants who

 You don’t want to find yourself in court over a security deposit dispute or because you didn’t get the money back to the tenant within 30 days.
 Be thorough with your inspections and documentation, and keep the lines of communication open with your tenant.